dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 cf delete-space important-space-and-all-databases
 ```

+## <a id="questions-for-user"></a>Questions for the user

+When the user requests to have their service recovered, please ask them for:

+* the organization & space into which they wish to have it recreated
+* the service name
+* the desired service plan for recreated service
+* the application(s) is was bound it

 ## <a id="discover-lost-metadata"></a>Discover lost metadata

 When a user submits an urgent distressed "I've deleted my Dingo PostgreSQL database, please help!" there are some metadata challenges to overcome before you can help them.